fbpx

 Can I continue living in the house after the probate is complete?

-Once UK probate concludes and legal ownership of assets transfers to beneficiaries, your rights occupying a property will depend on if and what you ultimately inherit.
+After probate, your rights occupying a property depend on what you inherit.

 As personal representative duties end, executors cannot extend existing temporary occupancy consents either.

-But if named on the property’s deed or directly bequeathed under the will, you become the full owner, so you can legally continue living there without restrictions after probate.
+If named on the property’s deed or directly bequeathed under the will, you become the full owner.
+So, you can legally continue living there without restrictions after probate.

 Equally, if you inherit a share, making you co-owner or if rights of residence were granted long term.